How to Fix WIFI Icon is Missing on Windows 11?

 Check WiFi Adapter

-As it turns out, one of the reasons that you may encounter the problem is when the WiFi adapter on your system is disabled.
+One of the reasons that you may encounter this problem is if the WiFi adapter on your system is disabled.
 The WiFi adapter is essentially responsible for establishing a connection to your network through the wireless card or dongle.
 If the adapter is disabled from the settings menu, you will not be shown the WiFi icon on the taskbar.
-Therefore, go ahead and check if the adapter is enabled.
-To do this, follow the instructions given down below:

 Windows Settings